openconfig/reference/rpc/gnmi/gnmi-specification.md

 *   **On Change (`ON_CHANGE`)** - when a subscription is defined to be "on change", data updates are only sent when the value of the data item changes.
     * For all `ON_CHANGE` subscriptions, the target MUST first generate updates for all paths that match the subscription path(s), and transmit them.
 Following this initial set of updates, updated values SHOULD only be transmitted when their value changes.
     * A heartbeat interval MAY be specified along with an "on change" subscription - in this case, the value of the data item(s) MUST be re-sent once per heartbeat interval regardless of whether the value has changed or not.
 *   **Sampled (`SAMPLE`)** - a subscription that is defined to be sampled MUST be specified along with a `sample_interval` encoded as an unsigned 64-bit integer representing nanoseconds.
 The value of the data item(s) is sent once per sample interval to the client.
-If the target is unable to support the desired `sample_interval` it MUST reject the subscription by returning a `SubscribeResponse` message with the error field set to an error message indicating the `InvalidArgument (3)` error code.
+If the target is unable to support the desired `sample_interval` it MUST reject the subscription by returning a `SubscribeResponse` message with the status code set to the `InvalidArgument (3)` error code.
 If the `sample_interval` is set to 0, the target MUST create the subscription and send the data with the lowest interval possible for the target.
     *   Optionally, the `suppress_redundant` field of the `Subscription` message may be set for a sampled subscription.
 In the case that it is set to `true`, the target SHOULD NOT generate a telemetry update message unless the value of the path being reported on has changed since the last update was generated.
 Updates MUST only be generated for those individual leaf nodes in the subscription that have changed.
 That is to say that for a subscription to `/a/b` - where there are leaves `c` and `d` branching from the `b` node - if the value of `c` has changed, but `d` remains unchanged, an update for `d` MUST NOT be generated, whereas an update for `c` MUST be generated.
     *   A `heartbeat_interval` MAY be specified to modify the behavior of `suppress_redundant` in a sampled subscription.
 In this case, the target MUST generate one telemetry update  per heartbeat interval, regardless of whether the `suppress_redundant` flag is set to `true`.
 This value is specified as an unsigned 64-bit integer in nanoseconds.
 *   <strong>Target Defined `(TARGET_DEFINED)` - </strong>when a client creates a subscription specifying the target defined mode, the target SHOULD determine the best type of subscription to be created on a per-leaf basis.
 That is to say, if the path specified within the message refers to some leaves which are event driven (e.g., the changing of state of an entity based on an external trigger) then an `ON_CHANGE` subscription may be created, whereas if other data represents counter values, a `SAMPLE` subscription may be created.